johnfreitasau/portfolio/README.md

 After copying the examples, make sure to fill the variables with new values.

-**Setup the API**
+**The API**

 This project uses [GraphCMS](https://graphcms.com/) as a Headless CMS, which is a content management system that delivers content as data to any platform or device via API.

-The frontend interacts with api api to receive and register data during the build, the data is provided to the end user is static using NextJS.
+The frontend interacts with the API to receive the Porfolio data and create the static pages using NextJS.

+**Acessing the GraphCMS API**

-Make sure to create an account in GraphCMS and create the same schema structure of "graphql/schema.ts", so you will be able to populate the data via CMS as you wish.
+Make sure to create an account in GraphCMS and create the model structure to fit the schema "graphql/schema.ts", so you will be able to populate the data on the CMS as you wish and receive the data successfully in GraphQL.

+To be able to access the GraphCMS API, you will need to get the API access URL under the Settings menu and populate it on your your .env.local.
+I have created a .env.local.example file as example.

 # :runner: Getting Started